yadudoc/pytorch_gpu_demo/README.md

 This tutorial with use Parsl: Parallel programming library for Python to:

-1. Request GPU nodes from the fe.cs.uchicago cluster
+1. Request GPU nodes from the **fe.ai.cs.uchicago.edu** cluster
 2. Demo launching a Pytorch based MNIST training example in various GPU configurations
 3. Show checkpoint and restart functionality.

 ## Setup your environment

-fe.cs.uchicago cluster comes with a conda installation already available.
+**fe.ai.cs.uchicago.edu** cluster comes with a conda installation already available.
 We'll be using this to install the requirements for the demo.

 ```